PGA Tour carries on after 1st positive coronavirus test - WHIZ News

 The tour said the 11 people were tested Friday — that includes players and all caddies in Watney’s group, and another caddie staying with Watney — and all 11 tests were negative.

-There was a secondary test, and those results were not expected until later Saturday at the earliest.
+There was a secondary test, and those results were not expected until late Saturday at the earliest.

-Rory McIlroy and Jordan Spieth were among those not surprised by the positive test.
+Rory McIlroy, who says he chatted with Watney on the putting green before the positive test was returned, said he was not among those who had the additional tests because they were at a distance.

-“I think the consensus was someone is going to get it at some point, and Nick’s the one that’s got it, and he’s self-isolating and doing what he has to do,” McIlroy said.
-“Yeah, it’s a shame, but the show goes on.”
+He didn’t feel any different about the tour’s return than he did before the Watney test.

 Players have a designated hotel that is not mandatory.
 They are urged not to eat out at restaurants, also a recommendation for caddies and the essential personnel who must be tested when they arrive at every tournament.